 Environmental attributes market and trends

 In South Korea, the market for environmental attributes such as RECs has not been active because of various risks and systemic problems.
-One of the systemic problems is that the regulations relating to renewables (including REC weighting and the mandatory supply ratio under the RPS programme) are not so straightforward and change from time to time at the government's discretion, making the legal landscape less predictable.
-For example, when it was determined that the original RPS level was unattainable, the mandatory supply ratio was significantly lowered from the initial target of 3.5 per cent to 3 per cent (for 2015) and from 4 per cent to 3.5 per cent (for 2016).
-To implement a structured RPS system, the government must set up a system that is clear and enforce it in a consistent manner.
+One of the systemic problems is that the regulations relating to renewables (including REC weighting and the renewable energy quota under the RPS scheme) are not so straightforward and change from time to time at the government's discretion, making the legal landscape less predictable.
+To implement a structured RPS scheme, the government must set up a system that is clear and enforce it in a consistent manner.

 Further, there was no significant government programme to help facilitate investment in renewable energy projects.
 Aside from government subsidies of up to 50 per cent of installation costs for renewable energy equipment (such as solar power), there were no government policies that purported to support low-income and marginalised communities, individuals or rural residences.
 And up until now, the current government did not rigorously enforce relevant rules and regulations.
 This may account for the slow development in the renewable energy market.
-For example, if the government determines that mandatory supply ratios are not being met, the government simply adjusts these ratios without imposing penalties for violations.
-Until 2016, even when the 21 large energy companies subject to the RPS failed to meet the new and renewable energy ratio requirements, the government delayed imposing any fines.
+For example, if the government determines that the renewable energy quota is not being met, the government simply adjusts this quota without imposing penalties for violations.
+Until 2016, even when the 21 large energy companies subject to the RPS failed to meet the new and renewable energy quota requirements, the government delayed imposing any fines.
 However, this delay was a policy decision, taking into consideration aggravation of the power generation companies' management, rises in electricity prices and the limitations of the renewable energy resources.

 Nonetheless, it is expected that the new government will strongly push for the expansion of new and renewable energy.
-And if the relevant power supply companies do not meet the mandatory ratios, it is anticipated that the government will impose sanctions.
+And if the relevant power supply companies do not meet the renewable energy quota, it is anticipated that the government will impose sanctions.
 The budgets are now allocated by the government for development of agricultural infrastructure, solar and wind power generation projects, development of core technologies for new and renewable energy, energy efficiency projects and trading of emissions.

 Further, beginning with the Renewable Energy Act, the government has implemented a low-interest financing support system for businesses that invest in energy-saving facilities and reduce greenhouse gas emissions to streamline energy use and promote greenhouse gas reduction efforts.
 In addition, South Korea has developed a system to provide small-scale renewable energy funding at no cost, and low-interest loans.
 However, no system exists to fund large-scale renewable energy facilities at present.